AVPK/AVPK/README.md

 - 👋 Hi, I’m @AVPK
 - 👀 I’m interested in Web Technoligies
-- 🌱 I’m currently working with MERN Stack
+- 🌱 I’m currently working as JavaScript Engineer with Splash
-- 💞️ I’m looking to collaborate on MERN Projects
+- 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me AV2PK@gmail.com
+- 📫 How to reach me awaisoffwork@gmail.com

 <!---
 AVPK/AVPK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.